 The town was later given the status of Free Imperial City in the 13th century and retained this status all the way until the end of the medieval period.

 The town is home to a number of medieval structures including a Romanesque church dating from 11th century, a Municipal Library dated from the 15th century and a Witches Tower from the 14th century.

+A 17th-century Clock Tower also stands extant and well-preserved in the town.
 During the late medieval period, Selestat became one of the key birthplaces of European humanism where literary activities grew during the 15th century.

-The town is notable for preservation of medieval aspects of culture and is a popular tourist attraction.
+The town is notable for the preservation of medieval aspects of culture and is a popular tourist attraction.